pamesh12/spring-cloud/spring-discovery-server/README.md

       name: discoveryserver
 ```

-#### External Configuration file in config server.
+#### Setup External Configuration file in config server.
 Update the files with below naming convention, available under config folder as defined in config server.
 `discoveryserver-<profile>.yml`

 We will be setting up 2 instances (HA) of discovery server.